La Mesa Watershed Reservation: Geography

+Aerial view of the La Mesa Dam and Reservoir wit the Greater Lagro Area settlement in the foreground.

 The La Mesa Watershed encompasses an area of 2659 ha in the northern fringes of Quezon City, Caloocan and Rodriguez, Rizal.
 It is situated on a flat-topped hill or mesa at the foot of the southern Sierra Madre mountain range west of the Marikina Valley.
 It is about 9 km north from the center of Quezon City in Diliman, and some 20 km northeast from the center of Manila in Rizal Park.

 The highest elevation in Quezon City is in the watershed's northern tip at 250 m above sea level.
 It centers on the 700 ha La Mesa Dam and Reservoir in Novaliches, an artificial lake which was created in 1929 as part of Manila's Ipo–Novaliches–San Juan water system under the American colonial government.
 The surrounding 2000 ha forest contains more than 50 km of nature trails and serves as the lungs of Metro Manila, providing it with clean air.
 It also contains the 33 ha ecological park known as the La Mesa Eco Park.
 This park located at the southern edges of the watershed in East Fairview is administered by the Quezon City Parks Development and Administration Department and was opened in 2003.

 The Tullahan River which passes through Malabon and Navotas starts from the La Mesa Watershed Reservation.
 It flows until Manila Bay.